planttheidea/arco/README.md

 	}
 });

-// create your store from the module const store = createStore([app]);
+// create your store from an array of modules (or the module's reducers) const store = createStore([app]);

 // build your components as functional components